• Dr. Martin Luther King, Jr. Scholarship Application

 • Guidelines

-• Applicants must be BUNCOMBE COUNTY RESIDENTS enrolled in a high school in their senior year.
+• Applicants must be BUNCOMBE COUNTY RESIDENTS ENROLLED IN A HIGH SCHOOL IN THEIR SENIOR YEAR.
 Criteria for selection include character, community involvement, and scholastic achievement.
 Individuals meeting these qualifications may access the application form one of two ways:

-• school counselor's office
+• From a high school counselor’s office

 1. The applicant must send a completed application package that consists of